Radunia Stężyca

 Radunia Stężyca is a Polish football club based in Stężyca, Pomeranian Voivodeship.
-They compete in the third-tier II liga.
+As of the 2025–26 season, they compete in the Gdańsk II group of the regional league, after suffering relegation from the IV liga Pomerania in 2025.

+History

 The club was founded in 1982.

-In the 2020–2021 season, Radunia was promoted to the II liga for the first time in its history.
+In the 2020–21 season, Radunia was promoted to the II liga for the first time in its history.
 The team plays its home matches at the multipurpose stadium "Arena Radunia", which was put into use in 2017, with a capacity of 450 seats.
-The club also runs a reserve team that performs in the Gdańsk regional league in the 2020–2021 season and four youth groups.
+The club also runs four youth groups.
 In the club's first season in II liga, Radunia finished 6th and qualified for the promotion playoffs.